Jamo85/Building-AI/README.md

 ## Summary

 An app for ad hoc travellers who wants to choose their vacay destination from places where the sun is shining.
-Briefly - app shows a weather forecast and when you choose the city, you'll see available acoomodations, upcoming events (e.g. concerts, sport events) and public transportation options as well.
+Briefly - app shows a weather forecast and when you choose the city, you'll see e.g. available acoomodations, upcoming events (e.g. concerts, sport events) and public transportation options.
 You can book your trip via this app.